 NRC Health’s 2017 study revealed that seven in 10 consumers feel that they are now personally responsible for managing their health.
 A major factor behind this shift is cost, and consumers are investing plenty of money into the healthcare industry.

-This is sparking a huge movement in the healthcare sphere known as “healthcare consumerism” — but what exactly does that mean and how can your practice keep pace with it?
+This is sparking a huge movement in the healthcare sphere known as “healthcare consumerism” —what is healthcare consumerism, and how can your practice keep pace with it?

-Broadly, the concept of “healthcare consumerism” represents the idea of patients behaving more like shoppers than ever before.
+Broadly, healthcare consumerism refers to patients behaving more like shoppers than ever before.

 In order to be so discerning and cost-conscious about their care, patients are putting more proactive effort and research into their care options and associated costs.
 The increasing shift to a more consumer-driven healthcare space could have broad, wide-ranging consequences.